MobaHinted/client/readme.md

 If you want to code on this, try fixing an issue, or implementing something from the ToDo list, and opening a pull request.

-If you want to thank me, then send me an email, report an issue, or star this repository; there is also a Sponsor option on the Github page for one-off gifts, go crazy.
+If you want to thank me, then email me, report an issue, or star this repository; there are also a Sponsor options on the Github page, go crazy.

 ## License
-This software is licensed under GPLv3, and as such can be shared freely.
+This software is licensed under GPLv3, and as such can be shared and modified freely.
-Crediting me is good.

-"Copyright 2020 Ethan Henderson <ethan@zbee.codes>"
+Copyright 2023 Ethan Henderson <ethan@zbee.codes>

 ```
     This program is free software: you can redistribute it and/or modify